RelaxHack/CSV-Reader/README.md

 # CSV-Reader
+Given a CSV file (comma-separated values) with a header that lists the column names.
+Lines are numbered with positive integers, not necessarily in ascending order.
+The cells of a CSV file can store either integers or expressions.
 The program must read an arbitrary CSV form from a file (there can be any number of rows and columns), calculate cell values if necessary, and output the resulting table as a CSV representation to the console